tchx84/Gameeky/docs/basics/en/welcome.md

 Starting a new game is easy as clicking on the *Play* button on the project's card from the Launcher but, to start a cooperative game these steps must be followed:

 1. From the Launcher, click on the *Play* button on the project's card.
-2. From the Player interface, go to the menu and select the *New* option.
+2. From the Player, go to the menu and select the *New* option.
 3. From the creation dialog, increased the number of players and then click on the *Create* button.

 To join a cooperative game:

 1. From the Launcher, click on the *Play* button on the same project's card.
-2. From the Player interface, go to the menu and select the *Join* option.
+2. From the Player, go to the menu and select the *Join* option.
 3. From the joining dialog, specify the [IP address](https://flathub.org/apps/org.gabmus.whatip) of whoever started the cooperative game and click on the *Join* button.

 ## The Scene Editor